Yufuin Bakeries and Cafes with Kids: A Family Sweets Walk Through the Onsen Town (2026)

 • Allergies: most shops list ingredients in Japanese only — ask “tamago haitte imasu ka?” (eggs?) or “gyunyu haitte imasu ka?” (milk?)

-• Stroller: fold up if entering small shops; main street is fine
+• Stroller: fold up if entering small shops; the main street itself is fine

 • Heat: summer in Yufuin gets hot — buy ice cream, not warm cake, on 30°C+ days